CR7BAX/termux-wavelog-lamp/README.md

 6. Download and run the installer inside Debian:

 -   Go to the root home directory (usually already /root).
+And run:

+    -   apt update

+    -   apt upgrade
+    - apt install wget

 -   Download the setup script: